MelroyCaeiro/POPCAT-Bot/README.md

 # POPCAT-Bot
 POPCAT click bot.
 Uses PyAutoGUI to automatically spam the 'spacebar' key.
 Includes the Python random library to generate random keypress intervals.

+To run this script, install the PyAutoGUI library using 'pip install PyAutoGUI'